Here’s what you need to know to strengthen your insurance claim after being injured in a car accident. Get the compensation you deserve.

 Be careful of giving a recorded statement.
 The insurance company claims adjuster will ask you lots of questions, and may not tell you they’re recording the conversation.

 Never give a statement, tell your story, or answer questions from the adjuster if you’re medicated, tired, upset, or confused.
-You are not obligated to give the other driver’s insurance company a recorded statement.
+You are not obligated to give the other driver’s insurer a recorded statement.

-You have the right to speak with an attorney if you have any concerns about giving a recorded statement.
+You have the right to speak with a car accident attorney if you have any concerns about giving a recorded statement.

 Keep track of everything related to the accident.
 It’s very important to organize your paperwork for a successful claim.